Our award-winning Community Grants program supports projects that give special consideration to low-income working families.

 Activities, programs, and initiatives that increase access to and promotion of the arts and the development and enhancement of cultural identities in the local community.
 Examples include arts programs, diversity initiatives, and cultural events.

-Freedom First awarded $35,000 in annual Community Grants in 2016 to support the vital programs offered by nine local nonprofit agencies.
+Freedom First awarded $25,000 in annual Community Grants in 2017 to support the vital programs offered by seven local nonprofit agencies.